Funj Sultanate: Christianity

 The collapse of the Christian Nubian states went hand in hand with the collapse of the Christian institutions.
 The Christian faith, however, would continue to exist, although gradually declining.
 By the sixteenth century large portions of Nubia's population would still have been Christian.
-Dongola, the former capital and Christian center of the Makurian kingdom, was recorded to have been largely Islamized by the turn of the 16th century, although a Franciscan letter confirms the existence of a community immediately south of Dongola practicing a "debased Christianity" as late as 1742.
+Dongola, the former capital and Christian center of the Makurian kingdom, was recorded to have been largely Islamized by the turn of the 16th century, A Franciscan letter confirms the existence of a community immediately south of Dongola practicing a "debased Christianity" as late as 1742.
+Even about 160 years later there was supposedly still a Christian community in that region.
 According to the 1699 account of Poncet, Muslims reacted to meeting Christians in the streets of Sennar by reciting the Shahada.
 The Fazughli region seems to have been Christian at least for one generation after its conquest in 1685; a Christian principality was mentioned in the region as late as 1773.
 The Tigre in north-western Eritrea, who were part of the Beni Amer confederation, remained Christians until the 19th century.

 Rituals stemming from Christian traditions outlived the conversion to Islam and were still practiced as late as the 20th century.

 From the 17th century foreign Christian groups, mostly merchants, were present in Sennar, including Copts, Ethiopians, Greeks, Armenians and Portuguese.
-The sultanate also served as interstation for Ethiopian Christians travelling to Egypt and the Holy Land as well as European missionaries travelling to Ethiopia.
+The sultanate also served as waypoint for Ethiopian Christians travelling to Egypt and the Holy Land as well as European missionaries travelling to Ethiopia.

 Languages

-In the Christian period, Nubian languages had been spoken between the region from Aswan in the north to an undetermined point south of the confluence of the Blue and White Nile.
-They remained important during the Funj period, but were gradually superseded by Arabic, a process accomplished in central Sudan by the 19th century.